AMMAN AND ITS SURROUNDINGS

 Amman Museum

-Amman is undoubtedly Jordan’s most intriguing city from a museological and artistic perspective.
-It boasts a variety of exhibition centers showcasing both modern creators and ancient treasures, in addition to several archaeological museums with invaluable artifacts.
-Here’s a list of museums to visit in Amman if you have the time:
+Amman is undoubtedly the most interesting city in Jordan from a museum and artistic point of view.
+It has interesting exhibition centers, both modern creators and the past, as well as several archaeological museums with pieces of enormous value.
+This is a list of museums What to see in Amman if you have time:

-• Folklore Museum: Modest but insightful for understanding old ways of life, like the nomadic customs of the Bedouins or traditional Circassian clothing.
+• Folklore Museum: modest but interesting to know ancient ways of life, such as the nomadic customs of the Bedouins or the traditional clothes of the Circassian people

-• Museum of Popular Traditions: Another ethnographic museum not only displaying ancient costumes but also jewelry and mosaics from other Jordanian cities, such as Jerash and Madaba.
+• Museum of Popular Traditions: another ethnographic museum, not only with ancient costumes but also with jewelry and mosaics from other cities of the country, such as Jerash or Madaba

-• Darat Al Funun: One of the best contemporary art museums in the Middle East.
-An essential visit in Amman for art enthusiasts.
+• Darat Al Funun: one of the best contemporary art museums in the Middle East.
+It represents an essential place What to see in Amman if you like plastic arts

-• Islamic Museum: Located inside the King Abdullah Mosque, it showcases personal items of the said king and other Muslim-themed artistic objects.
+• Islamic Museum: inside the King Abdullah mosque, it displays personal objects of the said king as well as other artistic objects of Muslim theme

-If you have ample time during your trip and can dedicate more than a day to the city, you’ll also find compelling sites to visit in the outskirts of Amman.
-Here’s a short list of suggestions:
+If you have enough time on your trip and can spend more than one day in this city, you will also find interesting places to see in Amman peripheral.
+Here is a short list of proposals:

-• Qsar al Abad: A historical structure, likely from the Hellenistic period, located about 17 km from Amman, in the Wadi as-Ser valley.
+• Qsar al Abad: historical construction, probably from the Hellenistic period, located about 17 km from Amman, in the valley of Wadi as-Ser

-• Wadi as-Ser: A fertile valley starkly contrasting with Amman’s arid plateau.
-A few kilometers from this location, remnants of a Roman aqueduct can be found.
+• Wadi as-Ser: fertile valley that has nothing to do with Amman, as it represents a great contrast with the arid plateau of the capital.
+A few kilometers from this town are the remains of a Roman aqueduct

-• Cave of the Seven Sleepers (Kahf ar-Raqim): A cave where, according to Christian tradition, seven children took refuge to escape religious persecution during Emperor Trajan’s time.
-Here, they miraculously slept for over three centuries.
+• Cave of the Seven Sleepers (Kahf ar-Raqim): cave in which, according to Christian tradition, seven children took refuge to escape religious persecution in the time of Emperor Trajan.
+Here they would have slept, miraculously, for more than three centuries.

 What to Do in Amman

-Amman is one of the liveliest cities in Jordan, offering a broader range of entertainment options than other parts of the country.
-Recently, parties and cultural events have been organized in prominent locations, such as the Roman Theatre and the Odeon.
-Hence, it’s recommended to check with the tourism office for more details (see below).
-Probably the most significant music festival is the Amman Jazz Festival, featuring both local and international groups and artists.
+Amman is one of the liveliest cities in Jordan and here the leisure plans are more varied than in other parts of the country.
+In recent times parties and cultural events are organized in privileged places, such as the Roman Theater or the Odeon, so we recommend you consult the tourist office (see below).
+The most important music festival is probably the Amman Jazz Festival, with local and international groups and artists.

-• Bus Services: Amman has robust road connectivity with the rest of the country.
-The leading bus company, JETT, has its hub in the capital and connects the city to major tourist destinations like Aqaba, Petra, the Dead Sea, and Wadi Rum with scheduled departures almost every day.
-The two main stations in their network are Abdali and the 7th Circle.
-Additionally, JETT offers long-distance routes to/from Cairo and Saudi cities like Jeddah, Riyadh, and Dammam.
+Amman, on the other hand, is well connected by road to the rest of the country.
+The main bus company, JETT, has in the capital the epicenter of its network, as it could not be otherwise, and connects the city with some of the main tourist destinations, such as Aqaba, Petra, the Dead Sea or Wadi Rum, are scheduled departures almost daily.
+The two main stations of its network are Abdali and 7th circle.
+This company also has long-distance lines to/from Cairo and to the Saudi cities of Jeddah, Riyadh and Dammam.

 • Jerash: 50 km, 45 minutes